Purported objectionable comments by senior BJP leader on Kharge evokes sharp reax from Cong | Politics

 - India

-Purported objectionable comments against Congress president Mallikarjun Kharge by former Karnataka Home Minister Araga Jnanendra, has elicited sharp reaction from the grand old party leaders.
+Purported objectionable comments against Congress president Mallikarjun Kharge by former Karnataka Home Minister Araga Jnanendra has elicited sharp reaction from Congress leaders.
 The senior BJP leader made an objectionable reference to the complexion of Kharge and people of the region he hails from, during a protest in Thirthahalli in Shivamogga on August 1.

 Targeting Forest Minister Eshwar Khandre -- who also hails from Kalyana Karnataka region to which Kharge also belongs to -- for his statement regarding the implementation of the Kasturirangan report, Jnanendra said people from the region, who hardly know anything about trees, plants, or shade are speaking about decisions that impacts the lives of people living in Western Ghats region.